-As library workers dealing with legal information, too often we are asked for answers to specific questions or advice about what to do.
+As library workers dealing with legal information, we are often asked for answers to specific questions or advice about what to do.
 You’d be right if you feel uneasy when this happens – we are not legally trained!
-As information professionals, our goal is to point our patrons in the right direction and find information, not know it.
+As information professionals, our goal is to point our patrons in the right direction and find information, not know or interpret it.

 Communicating our boundaries is not always easy, and with legal information, it can be hard for us to know what they are.
 The distinction between legal information and legal advice is not crystal clear, but these guidelines will help you determine what kinds of help you can offer and establish boundaries in positive way – after all, we can do a lot!